-A bootscreen is a graphical representation of the boot porcess of an operating system.
-It can be scrolling boot messages in a console or virtual terminal.
-Or it can be a combination of both.
+A bootscreen is a graphical representation of the boot process of an operating system.
+It can be scrolling boot messages in a console or virtual terminal or it can be a combination of both.
 Bootscreen enhances the user experience.
-It can also display some error if the operating system is unable to boot in the normal state.
+It can also display some errors if the operating system is unable to boot in the normal state.
 A bootscreen is also known as bootsplash.
+The operating system’s logo appears on the bootscreen, here I will discuss changing this logo in Linux mint.

 Steps to change the logo in Linux mint-

-1. Find plymouth directory in the system –
+1. Find the plymouth directory in the system –

 Before executing any command in the terminal you should change the current user to the root user.
 Use the commands that are given below –

-find -name "plymouth" Once you execute this command it will start searching for plymouth directory in the system.
+Now execute the following command to start searching for plymouth directory in the system.

 /usr/share/plymouth as highlighted in red in the above image is the directory that we are looking for.